Learn From My Failures

 God bless that man!

-I’ll forever be thankful that he gave me a way out of that dreaded job… although, even to this day, I’m still extremely nice to telemarketers.
+I’m forever thankful my mentor, Dennis Tuttle, gave me a way out of that dreaded telemarketing job… although, even to this day, I’m still extremely nice to telemarketers.

 I learned a lot about selling from working the phones.
 It was an auto-dialer, too… as soon as the person hung up, there was another beep in my ear with a new prospect.